 Green roofs also known as living roofs offer a way to grow vegetation and greenery on the roof.
 If you are looking for an eco-friendly roof and you are not planning to install solar panels, a green roof is a great option.

 Green roofs are becoming more and more common with major cities such as D.C, Washington, Oregon and Portland offering incentive to install them.
-Smaller suburbs such as Staten Island are also showing trends towards green roofing.
+Smaller suburbs such as Staten Island and Brooklyn also showing trends towards green roofing.
 This type of roof is a great option for anyone who wants a garden but does not have space on the ground.
 No matter your aesthetic, it will be a cool thing to install in 2017.
 You can plant anything you like but grasses, flowers, self seeding plants are the easiest to maintain.

 The technology of installing a green roof involves fixing a thick waterproof membrane to protect the home from water leaks and drainage system.